johannschopplich/apiful/README.md

 ```

 > [!NOTE]
-> The `createClient` function returns an [`ApiClient`](https://apiful.land/reference/api-client) instance that does not yet have a call signature.
-You will need to add a base extension to the client in order to make API requests.
+> The `createClient` function returns an [`ApiClient`](https://apiful.land/reference/api-client) instance that can't yet make requests.
+You'll need to add a handler extension to enable HTTP functionality.
 Read on to learn how to do this.

 ### Built-in Extensions